robinsones/dsp/resources/automated_conda_setup/README.md

 $
 ```

-###Navigating the Directory & Virtual Environment
+###Navigating the Conda Environment

 As an example, if the installation directory is:
 ```
 env_path="$HOME/miniconda"
 ```

-And you have run the script twice, creating two virtual environments, one for each version of Python:
+You can run the script twice, creating two virtual environments, one for each version of Python:
 ```bash
 $ pwd
 /Users/myname/miniconda/envs